Dept. of Experiential Education & Career Management

 - Tip: Do not list all of your classes.
 Only include classes that are not reflected through experience and that are relevant to the positions you are applying for.

 Beginning with the most recent, this should include the employer's name, city, and state, as well as your title and dates of employment.
 Describe 3-5 responsibilities and/or accomplishments, using no more than five bullet points to make your resume easier to read.
+List bullet points beginning with those tasks that you most enjoyed; place tasks that you enjoyed less at the end of the list.

 If you were a sales associate, it is recommended that you do not exceed three bullet points and do not include basic sales associate responsibilities.
 Keep your phrases brief and generalized (e.g. use "Exceeded daily sales goals" instead of "Sold merchandise to customers based on their style preferences") and do not use complete sentences.
 If you can, include achievements and things you were trained in (e.g. "Trained in Loss Prevention").